matthias-reis/carda-gatsby/content/wordpress/articles/2018-04---5-alben-im-april.md

 Eröffnet wird die Platte vom gleichnamigen Song "The Deconstruction".
 Eels ist nachdenklich.
 Und oh, diese Geigen!

-<blockquote>The deconstruction has begun
-Time for me to fall apart
-And if you think that it was rough
+> The deconstruction has begun Time for me to fall apart And if you think that
-I tell you nothing changes
-Till you start to break it down</blockquote>
+> it was rough I tell you nothing changes Till you start to break it down

 Weil bei Eeels jede Geschichte eine Moral hat, gibt es dann natürlich auch eine Reconstruction.
 Hört mal rein.
 Ihr werdet fasziniert sein.
 Wenn Euch die Melodie